How To Romance Yourself Around Europe

 I am sure you’re not surprised that Italy figures so prominently on this list.
 It’s one hell of a romantic country and I found myself called back by that seductive temptress four times last year!

-6) Race through the streets of Lisbon on a motorcycle and side car tour
+6) Race through the streets of Lisbon on a motorcycle and sidecar tour

+Another one of undeniably romantic places in Europe is my dear, Lisbon.
 Lisbon is a hot sexy city and there’s no better way to explore it than by taking a motorcycle and sidecar tour at night.

-Jump on vintage hog and race through the streets with a knowledgeable tour guide (possibly one gentleman named Hannibal) who will not only highlight the city’s main attractions but also take you to a couple of vantage points where you can watch the sunset.
+Jump on a vintage hog and race through the streets with a knowledgeable tour guide (possibly one gentleman named Hannibal) who will not only highlight the city’s main attractions but also take you to a couple of vantage points where you can watch the sunset.

 7) Have Dinner at Belga Queen in Brussels

-Perhaps you’ve already filled up on frites, chocolate and waffles during your time in Brussels?
+Perhaps you’ve already filled up on frites, chocolate, and waffles during your time in Brussels?
 Then opt for the lighter seafood tasting menu which I highly recommend as both healthy and delicious.

 8) Ride a donkey through the mountains in Umbria

 Prepare yourself for a quiet, contemplative journey as you make your way along the plateau running only into an occasional shepherd herding sheep.
-It’s an uniquely stunning part of Italy that will stay in your mind long after you leave.
+It’s a uniquely stunning part of Italy that will stay in your mind long after you leave.

-9) Watch flag throwing men in tights perform ancient traditions
+9) Watch flag-throwing men in tights perform ancient traditions

 I watched these amazing young men and women perform in Umbria last year at a resort just outside of Assisi.